JohnNellas/CSAE/README.md

 ```
 conda env create -f environment.yml
 ```
-3. Activate the environment
+3. Activate the environment.
 ```
 conda activate csae_env
 ```
-4. Run the experiment on MNIST with a *dimensions_latent_space* dimensional latent space
+4. Run the experiment on MNIST with a *dimensions_latent_space* dimensional latent space.
 ```
 python3 main.py dimensions_latent_space
 ```

 ### Example

-Run the experiment for a CSAE with a 10D Latent Space
+Run the experiment for a CSAE with a 10D Latent Space.
 ```
 python3 main.py 10
 ```
 ### Folder Creation
-The script execution produces a checkpoint folder along with a folder that contains the classification and visualization results, which are entitled as ```checkpoints_classification_ae``` and ```classification_and_visualization_results_CSAE```, correspondingly
+The script execution produces a checkpoint folder along with a folder that contains the classification and visualization results, which are entitled as ```checkpoints_classification_ae``` and ```classification_and_visualization_results_CSAE```, correspondingly.

 ### Classification Results and Visualizations